ryanp543/portfolio/_pages/climber.md

 | Automated Grasping | Removes need for human assembly before climbing |
 | Adaptive to Column Diameter | Broadens variety of tasks, allows frequent climbing, limits max column diameter |

+From here, a list of guiding functional requirements could be devised.
+While these weren't set in stone, they gave some metrics when it came to selecting things like motors, materials, and part dimensions.

+Spreadsheet of functional requirements can be found here: [Download Excel Document]({{ site.baseurl }}/assets/excel/Functional Requirements and Design Constraints.xlsx)

 # Self Locking Body